SocketC0nnection/JVA/README.md

 https://github.com/Henrik-3/unofficial-valorant-api v2.6.2

 This API is free and freely accessible for everyone.
 An API key is optional but not mandatory.
-This project is still being worked on regularly.
+This project is NOT being worked on regularly.

 This is the first version.
 There could be some bugs, unexpected exceptions or similar.
 Please report bugs on our [discord].